kaliop-uk/ezmigrationbundle/README.md

 just generated is invalid, do not worry - that is by design.
 Head on to the next paragraph...

 NB: migrations execute by the default as the admin user with ID 14.
-Without this user account in the database, you must specify the use of another admin accoungt by passing the `-a` flag.
+Without this user account in the database, you must specify the use of another admin account by passing the `-a` flag.

 #### Applying a single migration file